 To help keep our staff and patients safe, we have introduced the following:

 - Risk assessments for all staff

-- Temperature checks and face masks at all our entrances
+- Face masks at all our entrances

 - Reconfigured clinics and offices to support social distancing, with one way systems and reduced entrances to control the flow of people

 - Perspex screens at our receptions and help desks